gijsvdbeuken/Portfolio-S3/README.md

   <tr>
     <td align="left">Cultural Differences and Ethics</a></td>
     <td align="left">Proficient</a></td>
     <td align="left">All of my applications are designed with a keen awareness of cultural differences and ethical considerations.
 The code is consistently written in English, and the tools utilized are universally accessible.
-I have ensured that there are no elements that could pose obstacles for individuals from diverse backgrounds, promoting inclusivity and ease of use for users worldwide.<br><br>
+I have ensured that there are no elements that could pose obstacles for individuals from diverse backgrounds, promoting inclusivity and ease of use for users worldwide.
+Also, in the provided link below, there will be a repository which also contains an analysis on the cultural differences and ethics regarding the groupproject.<br><br>

 **Proof of achievement (individual documentation): [:link:](https://github.com/gijsvdbeuken/fxWizard-documentation)**<br><br>